BlinkDL/RWKV-LM/README.md

 * c and d: these are a and b combined with "self-attention".

 kv / k is the memory mechanism.
 The token with high k can be remembered for a long duration, if W is close to 1 in the channel.

-**RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
-For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.

 The R-gate is important for performance. k = info strength of this token (to be passed to future tokens). r = whether to apply the info to this token.